-The journey to Hue from Hoi An is connected by the famous Hai Van Pass, a remarkable 24-kilometre section of mountain road, on the coast looking out to the East Vietnam Sea.
-It is one of the most beautiful scenic routes in Vietnam, so have your camera ready.
+The journey to Hue from Hoi An is connected by the famous Hai Van Pass.
+A remarkable 24-kilometre section of mountain road, on the coast looking out to the East Vietnam Sea.
+It is one of the most beautiful scenic routes in Vietnam.
+So have your camera ready.

 Struggling to find the best way to get to Hue from Hoi An?
-Well look no further, below you’ll find plenty of options to choose from to best suit your travel plans.
+Well look no further!
+Below you’ll find plenty of options to choose from to best suit your travel plans.
 Hidden gives you the lowdown, from solo travelling on a motorbike to private group tours.

-A quick history of Hue
+A Quick History of Hue

-Located on the banks of the Song Huong “Perfume River” is the Imperial City of Hue.
+Located on the banks of the Song Huong “Perfume River” lies the Imperial City of Hue.
 Hue (pronounced “hway”) is widely known as Vietnam’s “most royal city.”
 Once the home of the Emperor, it is now the resting place of seven imperial tombs and the Forbidden Purple City, surrounded by thick stone walls.
 Although many of its buildings were damaged during the war, it’s managed to retain much of its former glory.
 Today this vast 19th-century citadel encompassing the city, its palaces and shrines are one of the city’s major drawcards.

-Scenic route option from Hue to Hoi An
+Scenic Route Option from Hue to Hoi An:

 Sinh Tourist – Address: 38 Chu Văn An – Business hours: 6:00 a.m. to 10:00 p.m., daily – Duration: 4-5 Hours (depending on traffic)

 Hue Shuttle bus offers a service to Hoi An and is a good option if you are a group or want to take a small bus (they limit passengers to a maximum of 10).
-They pick you up at your hotel in Hue and drop you off at your hotel in Hoi AN.
-However, the price is 240,000 VND (10 USD), and if the shuttle bus is not full, then they may pick up people on the way.
+They pick you up at your hotel in Hue and drop you off at your hotel in Hoi An.
+However, the price is 240,000 VND (10 USD).
+Also if the shuttle bus is not full, then they may pick up people on the way.
 The ride will take around four to five hours.
 The first departure is at 7:00 am and the second at 2:30 pm.
 This would be the best option if you wanted quick and easy travel without the need to go to a pickup location.